akkefa/akkefa.com/README.md

-## Welcome To Ikram's Professional Page
+## Welcome to Ikram's Professional Page

 I'm a data scientist at Kayak specializing in Machine Learning model development and deployment.
 I have previously held ML roles at [Lolatravel](https://www.lola.com/) as well as a long stint in management consulting.

-Furthermore, I am currently a open source developer at [deepset.ai/haystack](https://deepset.ai/haystack).
+Furthermore, I am currently an open source developer at [deepset.ai/haystack](https://deepset.ai/haystack).
 In the recent past, I have contributed to data infrastructure/tools such as [Kubeflow](https://github.com/kubeflow/code-intelligence).

 ### Open-Source Projects